Light and Shadow Collection

-This floral piece on canvas features flowers harvested from last summer's garden.
+They might be out there, but I hadn't seen art done with pressed flowers in this style.
+I decided to try it out and see where it led me. .
 After harvesting, I pressed the flowers using a two-step process with a traditional wood press.
 My desire was to create a dark and light style on a black background.
 This collection is named Light and Shadows for that reason.
-This art design was inspired by the chiaroscuro painting method, used by painters in the late 15th through 17th century.
+This art design was inspired by a painting style, used by the Dutch Masters in the late 15th through 17th century.
 This method of painting showcased the interplay between light and dark.
 I think creating in this way showcases the beauty of each flower, stem, tendril, leaf, and petal for a truly unique floral piece.

 The process took some time to figure out, but eventually I started taking a photo of the progress and then would switch the photo to black and white.
 This enabled me to see how much of the lighter space and darker space I was using for darker and lighter flowers.
 I was hoping to move into a 1/3 and 2/3 ratio and I think it ended up landing pretty close to that.